-One out of five people have errors on their credit report, according to a 2013 study released by the Federal Trade Commission.
-Even worse, for five percent of people, the errors were serious enough to change their credit risk classification, making it more expensive to borrow money.
+One out of five people have errors on their credit report, according to a study released by the Federal Trade Commission.
+Even worse, for about twenty percent of people, the errors were serious enough to change their credit risk classification, making it more expensive to borrow money.

 What Is a Credit Report?